 We review our estimates of the net realizable value of our inventory at each reporting period.
 Our estimate of the net realizable value of our inventory is subject to judgment and estimation.
 The actual net realizable value of our inventory could vary significantly from our estimates and could have a material effect on our financial condition and results of operations in any reporting period.
 We consider quantities of DM1 and DM4, or related maytansinoid effector molecules, collectively referred to as DMx, or ansamitocin P3 in excess of 12 months' projected usage that is not supported by collaborators' firm fixed orders to be excess.
 We fully reserve any such material identified as excess with a corresponding charge to research and development expense.
 Our estimate of 12 months' usage of DMx and ansamitocin P3 material inventory is based upon our collaborators' estimates of their future clinical material requirements.
-Our collaborators' estimates of their clinical material requirements.
-Our collaborators' estimates of their clinical trials, including the timing, size, dosing schedule and maximum tolerated dose of each clinical trial.
+Our collaborators' estimates of their clinical material requirements are based upon expectations of their clinical trials, including the timing, size, dosing schedule and maximum tolerated dose of each clinical trial.
 Our collaborators' actual requirements for clinical materials may vary significantly from their projections.
-Significant differences between our collaborators' actual manufacturing orders and their projections could result in our actual 12-months-usage of DMx and ansamitocin P3 varying significantly from our estimated usage at an earlier reporting period.
-During the six months ended December 31, 2004, we recorded as research and development expense \$980,000 of ansamitocin P3 and DMx that we have identified as excess based upon our inventory policy, and \$185,000 to write down certain ansamitocin P3 and DMx batches to their net realizable value.
+Significant differences between our collaborators' actual manufacturing orders and their projections could result in our actual 12 months' usage of DMx and ansamitocin P3 varying significantly from our estimated usage at an earlier reporting period.
+During the nine months ended March 31, 2005, we recorded as research and development expense \$2.3 million of ansamitocin P3 and DMx that we have identified as excess based upon our inventory policy.
+Additionally, in the nine-month period ended March 31, 2005 we recorded \$369,000 to write down certain ansamitocin P3 and DMx batches to their net realizable value.